On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for a thorough report that improved and strengthened this work.
 We are grateful to Ben Johnson and Joel Leja for helpful discussions related to \texttt{Prospector}.
 We thank Nicolas Laporte for clarifications and useful comments.
 S.T. is supported by the Smithsonian Astrophysical Observatory through the CfA Fellowship and by the 2021 Research Fund 1.210134.01 of UNIST (Ulsan National Institute of Science \& Technology).
 S.L.F. acknowledges support from NASA through ADAP award 80NSSC18K0954.
 L.G. and R.S. acknowledge support from the Amaldi Research Center funded by the MIUR program ``Dipartimento di Eccellenza'' (CUP:B81I18001170001).
 I.J. acknowledges support from NASA under award number 80GSFC21M0002.
 Support for {\it Hubble Space Telescope} program \#15862 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Associations of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.